GoogleContainerTools/kpt-functions-catalog/examples/render-helm-chart-crds/README.md

 releaseName=terraforming-mars
 ```

-You should have several files in your local filesystem.
+You should see rendered chart resources in your local filesystem.
 You can run the
 following command to see what you have:

 ```shell